mxrch/GHunt/README.md

 - Google Maps reviews (M)
 - Possible physical location (M)

-The features marked with a **(P)** require the target account to have the default setting of `Allow the people you share content with to download your photos and videos` on Picasa, or have used Picasa linked to their Google account.\
+The features marked with a **(P)** require the target account to have the default setting of `Allow the people you share content with to download your photos and videos` on the Google AlbumArchive, OR if the target has ever used Picasa linked to their Google account.\
 More info [here](https://github.com/mxrch/GHunt#%EF%B8%8F-protecting-yourself).

 Those marked with a **(M)** require the Google Maps reviews of the target to be public (they are by default).